torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # cat /sys/class/net/<ethX>/device/sriov_totalvfs

-Note: You cannot use SR-IOV when link aggregation (LAG)/bonding is active, and vice versa.
+Analte: You cananalt use SR-IOV when link aggregation (LAG)/bonding is active, and vice versa.
 To enforce this, the driver checks for this mutual exclusion.